-There are two primary provider types that provide therapeutic consultation in Virginia: Positive Behavior Support Facilitators (PBSF) and Board Certified Behavior Analysts®/Licensed Behavior Analysts (BCBA[®]/LBA).
-Also included in the data on the display on the following page are assistant level behavior analysts (BCaBA[®]/Licensed Assistant Behavior Analysts) as they also may bill this service under the supervision of Masters or Doctoral level Licensed Behavior Analysts.
-It is of great interest to the Department of Behavioral Health and Developmental Services (Department or DBHDS) that people that are seeking therapeutic consultation are able to secure a behaviorist in a timely manner so that their needs can be met.
-In addition, a compliance indicator agreed to by the Commonwealth and the United States Department of Justice for implementation of the Settlement Agreement between the Commonwealth and the United States (Settlement Agreement) calls for growth in the number of behaviorists.
+There are two primary provider types that provide therapeutic consultation in Virginia: Positive Behavior Support Facilitators (PBSF) and Board Certified Behavior Analysts®/Licensed Behavior Analysts (BCBA®/LBA).
+Also included in the data on the following page are assistant level behavior analysts (BCaBA®/Licensed Assistant Behavior Analysts) as they also may bill this service under the supervision of Master's or Doctoral level Licensed Behavior Analysts.
+It is of great interest to the Department of Behavioral Health and Developmental Services (Department or DBHDS) that people who are seeking therapeutic consultation can secure a behaviorist in a timely manner so that their needs can be met.
+A former compliance indicator of the Settlement Agreement calls for growth in the number of behaviorists.
 It provides: By June 2019, DBHDS will increase the number of Positive Behavior Support Facilitators and Licensed Behavior Analysts by 30% over the July 2015 baseline and reassess need by conducting a gap analysis and setting targets and dates to increase the number of consultants needed so that 86% of individuals whose Individualized Services Plan identify Therapeutic Consultation (behavioral support) service as a need are referred for the service (and a provider is identified) within 30 days that the need is identified.
 (Settlement Agreement Section III.C.6.a.i-iii, filing reference 7.14.)